-Fish and wildlife samples include collection of three fish from the Columbia River: one walleye from the 100 Area, one walleye from the 300 Area, and one whitefish from the 100 Area.
-Two Canadian geese were collected, one from the 100 Area, one from the Old Hanford Townsite Area.
+Fish and wildlife samples include collection of four fish from the Columbia River: one bass and one carp each from the 100 Area and the 300 Area.
+Two quail were collected, one from the 100 Area and one from the 300 Area.

 Five rabbit brush vegetation samples were collected on the Hanford Site and three from the surrounding areas.
 On the Hanford site, one sample was collected from the 200 East Area, two from the 200 West Area, one from the 300 Area, and one from the 600 Area.
 These vegetation samples were collected from the same locations as the soil samples discussed in Section 3.4, to allow for correlations between soil and vegetation concentrations to be studied.
-From the surrounding areas, one sample each was collected from the following towns, George, Othello, and Wanapum.
+From the surrounding areas, one sample each was collected from the following towns: George, Othello, and Wanapum.